 - Project researchers have modeled the load of EV charging stations in response to day-ahead electricity prices; the next step will be to incorporate EV load modeling as a demand response program into the electricity market.

 - The team is continuing a study that found that on average, the total mining water used in U.S. oil/gas producing counties has increased by 62% since fracking expanded in the late 2000s; results suggest that the majority of additional water used was withdrawn from groundwater resources.

 - And the team has developed a model used to examine the synergies and trade-offs generated by overlapping renewable energy policies in the transportation sector and their implications for the cost of GHG mitigation.

 Principal Investigators and co-PIs (all pictured in group photo)

 - Ximing Cai, Lovell Endowed Professor of Civil and Environmental Engineering (CEE).
 His departmental page.
 His Ven Te Chow Hydrosystems Lab page.

 - Madhu Khanna, Professor of Agricultural and Consumer Economics (ACE).
 Her departmental page.

-- Yanfeng Ouyang, Associate Professor of CEE.
+- Yanfeng Ouyang, Professor of CEE.
 His departmental page.
 His Rail Transportation and Engineering Center (RAILTEC) page.
 His Industrial and Enterprise Systems Engineering (ISE) page.

 - Ashlynn Stillwell, Assistant Professor of CEE.
 Her departmental page.
 Her research group page.
 Her Ven Te Chow Hydrosystems Lab page.